dockpanelsuite/dockpanelsuite_docs/getting-started/installing-on-windows.rst

 Compile DockPanel Suite from Source Code
 ----------------------------------------
 1. Download the source code from `GitHub <https://github.com/dockpanelsuite/dockpanelsuite/releases>`_ , or clone the repo directly.
-2. Make sure that .NET Framework 4.0 (or above) is installed.
+2. Install .NET Framework 4.0 (or above) if it is not yet installed.
+3. Install Visual Studio 2015 (like Community edition) or above.
-3. Run ``all.bat`` in the source code to start compilation.
+4. Run ``all.bat`` in the source code to start compilation.

 If everything works, then the binaries are in the ``bin`` folder.